JerenRaquel/Pumpkin-Chad-Source-Code/README.md

 # Pumpkin-Chad-Source-Code

-This [source code] is the source code done in Unity3D.
+This is the source code done in Unity3D.

-## Description
+## Description for the finished repo
 This is a refined version of a game that was created during a game jam.
 The original version should be v1.0.

 Contributions: